Bloomberg: India emerges second largest supplier of critical technology to Russia amid sanctions

 AI

-India has become an important node in Russia’s efforts to bypass technology by exporting sensitive technologies, including microchips and circuits.
+India has become important node in Russia’s efforts to bypass sanctions by exporting sensitive technologies, including microchips and circuits.

 Bloomberg reported that US and European officials who spoke under condition of anonymity said that India is now the second largest supplier of restricted critical technology to Russia.